BabiSeal/Multi-RLAgent-DDPG/README.md

 #### Training the Agent

-Follow the exercises in `Continuous.ipynb` to train your agent using multi-agent DDPG
+Follow the exercises in `Continuous_Control.ipynb` to train your agent using multi-agent DDPG